Georges St-Pierre: Welterweight Championship unification bout

+Welterweight Championship defences

-St-Pierre's first title defense after regaining the belt was against Jon Fitch at UFC 87.
+St-Pierre's first title defence after regaining the belt was against Jon Fitch at UFC 87.
 Fitch was on a 16-fight winning streak and a victory against St-Pierre would have been Fitch's ninth consecutive UFC win, a new UFC record.
-St-Pierre defeated Jon Fitch by unanimous decision (50–43, 50–44, and 50–44), scoring multiple devastating strikes and taking the former Purdue wrestling captain down seemingly at will.
+St-Pierre defeated Fitch by unanimous decision (50–43, 50–44, and 50–44), scoring multiple strikes and taking the former Purdue wrestling captain down seemingly at will.
+This fight earned him his first Fight of the Night award.

 The win over Fitch set up one of the most anticipated rematches in UFC history.
 B.J.
 Penn entered the octagon after Fitch's loss and challenged St-Pierre to a rematch of their UFC 58 bout from 2006, which had ended in a split-decision victory for St-Pierre.
 The rematch took place on January 31, 2009, at UFC 94.
-The first round of the fight was nearly even, with both men exchanging punches and Penn exercising elusive head movement, fast hands, good takedown defense - thwarting all of St-Pierre's take-down attempts.
-In the ensuing three rounds, however, Penn put forth a lackluster performance.
-St-Pierre dominated the rest of the bout, scoring the first take-down of the night midway through the second round and from that point on, taking Penn down at will, repeatedly passing his guard, and persistently punishing the Hawaiian with a brutal ground-and-pound attack.
+The first round of the fight was nearly even, although St-Pierre dominated the rest of the bout, scoring the first takedown of the fight midway through the second round.
+From that point on, St-Pierre took Penn down at will, repeatedly passed his guard, and persistently punished the Hawaiian with ground-and-pound attacks.

 The fight ended after the fourth round when Penn's cornerman, Jason Parillo, requested that the referee stop the fight.
 Penn failed to attend the post-fight press conference due to hospitalization for injuries.
 Penn later admitted that he could not recall anything that happened during the 3rd and 4th rounds because "I was probably borderline knocked out or something."
 During the fight, Penn complained that St-Pierre was too slippery to hold, which led to suspicion about petroleum jelly being illegally applied to St-Pierre's back.
 The matter was formally investigated by the UFC and Nevada State Athletic Commission upon the request of the Penn camp.
 Dana White said it was unfortunate GSP's dominant win was overshadowed by the cornerman controversy.
 "Do I think that he got greased?
 Yeah, I do," White told The Canadian Press prior to the UFC 95 weigh-in Friday at the Dominion Theatre.
 "Absolutely, 100 percent, I think that that guy was rubbing grease on him.
 Do I think Georges was trying to cheat?
 Absolutely not at all, but that cornerman was rubbing grease on him; you cannot do that."